Regularity properties and simulations of Gaussian random fields on the Sphere cross Time: Expansions for Isotropic Stationary GRFs and Kernel Covariance Functions

-Expressions (\ref{sim_st_1}) or (\ref{double_kl}) represent a way to construct isotropic stationary Gaussian random fields on the sphere cross time.
-However, it is not yet proved that any random field with this properties can be written in this way. \end{rem}
+Expressions (\ref{sim_st_1}) or (\ref{double_kl}) represent a way to construct isotropic stationary GRFs on the sphere cross time, and suggest a spectral simulation method.
+However, it is not yet proved that any isotropic stationary GRF on the sphere cross time can be written in this way. \end{rem}